brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 This file is the entrance on our system.
 It defines the API interface with the outter word.

-### Cors
+### Disabling Cors to Test on Localhost

-This app is not on a prod server yet, but I intend to keep the server in a different env, so I installed the [NelmioCorsBundle|https://github.com/nelmio/NelmioCorsBundle]
+This app is not on a prod server yet, but to test it on localhost, I usually run the client on one port and the server on another, and I got some cors verification errors, so I installed the [NelmioCorsBundle|https://github.com/nelmio/NelmioCorsBundle] to allow that.

 The configurations today are very open and will need to be a lot more string on a prod server.
 But, I just wanted you to note that it's running and will help you to avoid a lot of errors seen on the frontend client.